 Workers are searching a ton of different keywords, scrolling through countless listings.
 You want to make sure your job listing checks off those key search terms.

 For a job title, don’t get too fancy.
-Use conventional job titles that workers know and understand (cook, cashier, server).
-But, in the description, job requirements or benefits, it’s useful to include other titles job seekers may also be searching for (example: “You have 2 years of experience as a server/waiter/waitress”).
+Use conventional job titles that workers know and understand: cook, cashier, server.
+But, in the description, job requirements or benefits, it’s useful to include other titles job seekers may also be searching for.

 If you’re looking to hire staff for either seasonal or long-term work, it’s beneficial to include that information prominently in the job description—in some cases, even in the job title.

-For short-term work, make your job title “Server (Summer)” to catch the attention of the right job seekers.
+For short-term work, make your job title ‘Server (Summer)’ to catch the attention of job seekers.
 For long-term, include in the job benefits, “opportunities to become a manager or leader of a team”, in case manager or leader are used in their search terms.

-Why are you a great place to work?
+What makes you stand out as a great place to work?

 A few perks you can think about including: